Bisi Bele Bath Masala Powder recipe video

 - If you want you can omit dry coconut.This further increases shelf life.
 You can grind and add at the time of making Bisi Bele bath or keep masala powder in the fridge after using so that it stays good for months together.

 - Usually, Bisi bele bath is spicy.
 But if you can’t take much spice to reduce the chillies.
 I always use 2 varieties of red chilli to make this spice powder ..
-Byadgi chilli for color and Guntur variety for spice.
+Byadgi chilli for colour and Guntur variety for spice.

 - I always make these powders in small batches ie once made gets over in 3-5 use.

 - This masala powder can also be used while making sambar.
 It gives a different taste.